 As I think about our courageous U.S. military personnel and diplomats surrounded by hostile forces in Kabul – and consider in particular the plight of American civilians, our allies, and Afghani interpreters and advisers cut off from this relatively confined U.S. contingent – I keep returning to the story of Elisha and his young servant surrounded by Aramaean forces in Dothan – as related in II Kings 6.

-The Bible is not specific as to who the vengeful Aramaean (or “Syrian”) king is in this story; however, by triangulating this episode in the prophet’s career with other accounts in II Kings and non-biblical sources, one can speculate that the most likely culprit was Hazael of Damascus, the same king who erected the monument known as the Tel Dan Stele sometime after 843 BC, a facsimile of which we have on display at Museum of the Bible in Washington, DC.
+The Bible is not specific as to the name of the vengeful Aramaean king in this story.
+However, by triangulating this episode in the prophet’s career with other accounts in II Kings and non-biblical sources, the most likely culprit was either Ben-Hadad of Damascus or his son Hazael, the latter who erected the monument known as the Tel Dan Stele sometime after 843 B.C.E, a facsimile of which we have on display at Museum of the Bible in Washington, DC.
 The fragments of this monument are significant, for they represent the earliest reference from a non-biblical source suggesting an Israelite king named David as a real historical figure.

 The Tel Dan Stele is a typical Iron Age battlefield “war trophy” erected by a victor to boast of his defeat of an enemy, and it was installed in the extreme northern settlement of Dan (near the current Lebanese border) a little less than 100 years after David’s realm split into two kingdoms, following the reign of his son Solomon.
 The Prophet Elisha’s career probably took place during this turbulent period, when hostile neighbors, such as the Aramaeans, began encroaching upon the more fertile lands of the Galilee and Samaria, the bread-basket of the Northern Kingdom of Israel.

-As the King of Aram-Damascus, Hazael was incensed with anger against Elisha and wanted him silenced one way or another, because Hazael held the Israelite prophet responsible for thwarting his efforts to capture and kill the king of the northern Kingdom of Israel.
-Moreover, Elisha had prophesized about Hazael’s death.
+The King of Aram-Damascus was incensed with anger against Elisha and wanted him silenced one way or another, because this Aramaean monarch held the Israelite prophet responsible for thwarting his efforts to capture and kill the king of the northern Kingdom of Israel.

 The Bible tells us what happened next; and I’ll let the Bible speak for itself in describing the dramatic scene that unfolded (II Kings 6: 15-17, from the King James Bible):